EXPEL BLOG

 • If you find yourself on the login page for a file-sharing service, check if there’s anything off.
 Are there any typos?
 Images that won’t load?
 Oddly-written text or descriptions?
 Look at the URL—does it seem right?
 If you regularly use this service for work or personal file sharing, does this login page match what you usually see?
 If the answer to any of these questions is no, don’t put your information in—it could be a credential harvesting site posing as a login page.

-• If a suspected malicious email is sent to your work account, report it to your company security/IT team so they can check if other employees at your company were targeted by the same phishing campaign and if any accounts were compromised.
+• If a suspected malicious email is sent to your work account, report it to your company’s security/IT team so they can check if the same phishing campaign targeted other employees and if any accounts were compromised.

 Our most important tip—don’t reuse passwords.
 This will help protect you from credential stuffing attacks.